sagmansercan/tmux-setup/README.md

 # tmux-setup

 fundamental tmux configurations for local setup

 ## usage

 - clone the repository to whever you want in your local file system
 - create hardlink of the files in the repository to the default paths expected.

 ### Notes on Mac

 - `~/.tmux.conf` is written for Ctrl key bindings.
-If you are using Mac, consider configuring iterm2 to send Cmd key hexcode signals as Ctrl
+If you are using Mac, consider configuring iterm2. to send Cmd key hexcode signals as Ctrl.
+You can refer [ASCII table](https://www.physics.udel.edu/~watson/scen103/ascii.html)
+- iterm2 -> Cmd + , -> Profiles -> Keys -> Key Mappings

 Example;
 Suppose you are in this project directory: